ErikSchierboom/basicoauth2server/README.md

  2. Open the OAuth2ServerTest.sln solution file
  3. Build the solution
  4. Run the OAuth2Server website
- 5. Run the OAuth2Client application
+ 5. Use the website's built in test client or run the OAuth2Client application